 Your home is your comfort zone, and moving takes you out of it – at least temporarily.
-While preparation is important, the last week before you move is the busiest time in the life cycle of a move.
+While organization and preparation are important, the last week before you move is the busiest time in the life cycle of a move.
 During that last week, you’ve committed.
-You’re no longer trying to make your current home livable – with packed boxes everywhere and most of your most frequently-used things packed up – so the final week before the move can be pretty jarring.
+You’re no longer trying to make your current home livable – with packed boxes & clutter everywhere and most of your most frequently-used things packed up – so the final week before the move can be pretty jarring.

-Here are some valuable moving tips to help ensure you don’t miss a beat during your final transition to your new home.
+Here’s our infographic with some valuable tips for packing and moving that you should add to your moving checklist.
+They’ll help ensure you don’t miss a beat during your final transition to your new home.

 Four Key Tips for Moving in the Last Week